 Provisional Unlawful Presence Waiver

-If a foreign national has been in the United States for longer than their current visa allows, they are required to travel abroad to obtain an new immigrant visa.
+If a foreign national has been in the U.S. for longer than their current visa allows, they are required to travel abroad to obtain a new immigrant visa.
 However, if they have been in the U.S. more than 180 days, they may have to obtain a waiver of inadmissibility in order to overcome bars to their returning.
-A Provisional Unlawful Presence Waiver can help in overcoming the limitations on re-entering the United States.
-It can also help in achieve your citizenship goals.
+A provisional unlawful presence waiver can help in overcoming the limitations on re-entering the U.S. It can also help achieve citizenship goals.

 If you hope to enter the U.S. after you’ve overstayed your visa for a long period of time, you need an immigration waiver.
 A Columbus OH immigration attorney at Nesbit Law Office can help you obtain one.
 Call us today for a consultation.

 Bars for Unlawful Presence in the United States

 When a person enters the United States illegally or overstays their visa, their ability to obtain lawful permanent residence through a green card becomes limited.
 Unlawful presence is an offense taken seriously by the United States.
 It is subject to criminal punishment, including deportation and a bar from returning to the country.